 2. It Takes Time to Build Quality Links

-To get natural looking links that are high quality and relevant, you have to build gradually.
+To get natural-looking links that are high quality and relevant, you have to build gradually.
 There are, of course, ways to get links fast, but the temporary spike in traffic could cause search engines like Google to view your website as suspicious and sideline it.
 It’s better to take your time and put in the effort to build quality links that will bring in sustained levels of traffic over the long haul.

 3. The Web Is Always Evolving

 It’s no secret – the web is constantly changing.
 Old competitors fall by the wayside while new ones pop up overnight.
-New search terms become popular as people find new ways for searching for the goods and services you offer.
+New search terms become popular as people find new ways of searching for the goods and services you offer.
 And search engines periodically change their algorithms, which means you have to be ready and able to adapt as needed.

 Keeping up with an evolving web requires an ongoing and sustained effort on your part, which, you guessed it, takes time!